yunfan/punyforth/README.md

 The word *does>* writes the pointer to the behavior (e.g. @) into the first cell of the recently defined word (e.g. TRUE).

 *ENTERDOES* is similar than *ENTERCOL*.
-It pushes the data field (e.g. -1) to the stack before invokingt the behavior.
+It pushes the data field (e.g. -1) to the stack before invoking the behavior.

 Here are the dictionary entries of the compiled *constant* and the word *TRUE* created by constant.